What is Hiring Process?

 Hiring process definition

-Hiring process refers to the process of finding, selecting and hiring new employees to a company.
+The hiring process refers to the process of finding, selecting, and hiring new employees to a company.
 This process has three key segments: planning, recruitment, and employee selection.

 Hiring process steps

 1. Hiring process step #1: Identifying hiring needs

 As the initial step of the hiring process, human resources together with other decision-makers should clearly identify the hiring need.
 When looking into upcoming projects, you should definitely establish some long-term and short-term hiring needs.
 This automatically leads us to the second point on this list - planning.

 Creating a sufficient plan for your hiring will not only make you more efficient but will also help you have a good understanding of the current as well as the future needs of the company.
 For that purpose, it is beneficial to specify starting dates and other technicalities with your hiring team.

 Download our Free Hiring Plan Template and adjust your hiring strategy to your needs! --> DOWNLOAD TEMPLATE

 3. Hiring process step #3: Creating a job description